Vyral/mike-wall-recruiting/_posts/2019-03-28-its-time-to-rethink-how-you-communicate-with-clients.md

 35:25 - Why connecting on multiple levels as you continue to build your digital resume matters

-35:57 - A conclusion to today’s message.&nbsp;
+35:57 - A conclusion to today’s message&nbsp;

 36:10 - How to take advantage of live real estate coaching yourself (www.liverealestatecoaching.com)&nbsp;

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.&nbsp;<br>&nbsp;
+I look forward to hearing from you soon.&nbsp;